top of page

 • Metals: Add metallic elements such as brass, copper, or steel.

-• Stone: Utilize natural stone for countertops or flooring.
+• Stone: Utilise natural stone for countertops or flooring.

 4. Layering Techniques